natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tornado%20IDS%20(Germany).md

 * Good acceleration and excellent top speed
 * Mauser BK27 guns have decent hitting power and ammunition capacity
-* Impressive bombload and access to AS.34 Kormoran anti-ship missles
+* Impressive bombload and access to AS.34 Kormoran anti-ship missiles
-* Access to two AIM-9L Sidewinder air-to-air missles stock
+* Access to two AIM-9L Sidewinder air-to-air missiles stock

 '''Cons:'''

-* Bad maneuverability, makes air-to-air combat challenging
+* Bad manoeuvrability, makes air-to-air combat challenging
 * No access to guided bombs
-* AS.34 Kormoran missles are rather unreliable weapon, even against the ships
+* AS.34 Kormoran missiles are rather unreliable weapon, even against the ships
 * Negative G manoeuvres can rip your wings off

 == History ==